-A candidate culprit for the fifth biblical plague in Egypt, anthrax is a bacterium that infects sheep, cattle and other livestock, spreading to humans exposed to an infected animal’s fur, pelt or meat.
+A candidate culprit for the fifth biblical plague in Egypt, anthrax (above) is a bacterium that infects sheep, cattle and other livestock, spreading to humans exposed to an infected animal’s fur, pelt or meat.
 Spores enter skin wounds, causing ulcers with a characteristic black core (hence the etymology, anthrax being Greek for “coal”).
 When the spore is swallowed or inhaled, mortality soars without antibiotics from 25% to 80%.
 Prior to the development of the first effective vaccine by Louis Pasteur, and then antibiotics, anthrax killed hundreds of thousands of people and livestock a year.

 Pharaoh Ramses V had it.
 The 6th century Chinese thought you could cure it by wearing red.
 Its introduction to Mexico by conquistadors hastened the demise of the Aztecs.
 The devastating disease blanketed its victims in blisters which, after bursting and healing, left hideous scars and sometimes caused blindness.
 Nearly one in three who caught it died.